 In a year where home-working has become a staple of most people’s weekly structure, and physical and mental health dominated the political and cultural zeitgeist, it’s not surprising that employee expectations have accelerated the requirement for office spaces.

-In this article we will visit a number of the factors you should consider within your office design that permeates beyond aesthetics and have the potential to positivity influence the mental health of your employees; and subsequently the productivity of your business.
+In this article we will visit a number of the factors you should consider within your office design that permeates beyond aesthetics and have the potential to positively influence the mental health of your employees, and subsequently the productivity of your business.